 The Imperial Irrigation District (IID) was established in 1911 and entered the power business in 1936.
-Proudly serving Imperial and Coachella valleys and a portion of San Diego County, IID has a service area of 6,483 square miles that encompasses an expanding 1,400-mile transmission network.
-One of five balancing authorities in the state, IID controls over 1,100 MW of energy derived from a diverse resource portfolio that includes native generation, SCPPA partnerships, and long- and short-term power purchases.
+Proudly serving Imperial and Coachella valleys and a portion of San Diego County, IID has a service area of 6,898 square miles that encompasses an expanding 1,780-mile transmission network and 5,004-mile distribution lines.
+One of eight balancing authorities in the state, IID controls over 1,100 MW of energy derived from a diverse resource portfolio that includes native generation, SCPPA partnerships, and long- and short-term power purchases.
 IID, in the enviable position of having access to locally-generated geothermal, solar, wind and biomass resources, is on track to meet the 33 percent Renewables Portfolio Standard by 2020.
-A valuable public resource, IID is regarded as an affordable and reliable service provider serving more than 152,136 customers.
+A valuable public resource, IID is regarded as an affordable and reliable service provider serving 149,431 customers.